 Don’t Forget to Update Estate and Financial Plans for These Stages and Changes in Life

 Life is all about changes, from starting a family, buying a house, building a business, retiring and building a legacy.
-Your estate and financial plan needs to follow along with these changes.
+Your estate and financial plan needs to follow along with these changes and life events.

 It takes planning and the help of skilled professionals to guide us through complex areas that include estate planning and building a successful financial strategy.
 Along the way, life happens, and that almost always includes changes in relationships and priorities.

 NASDAQ’s recent article, “6 Reasons to Update Your Financial Strategy Now,” gives us some major life changes and stages that call for an update to your estate plan.

 - Marriage.
 It’s important that you both have an understanding of the family finances and be able to set goals together.
 Both of you should be knowledgeable about the monthly budget, insurance, estate planning and investments.

 - Divorce.
 Whether you are trying to maintain your financial situation or recover from the dissolution, there are some key areas that require updating, such as your financial status, a new budget, reviewing credit reports, adding to an emergency fund and analyzing your estate plan.
 Don’t forget to update your beneficiary designations.